Man randomly shot in neck while driving on I-465, victim’s girlfriend says

 “I could not tell you why this happened, I have no clue,” Wallace said when asked about the events that led up to the shooting.
 “I wish I could give you an answer, but I could not.”

 The bullet came through the back driver’s side window.
-Jason’s friend says he is putting out a $10,000 reward for information that leads to an arrest.
+Justin Carroll, a friend of Jason’s, says he is putting out a $10,000 reward for information that leads to an arrest.

 “Jason is the kind of person who gives you the shirt off his back, you know.
 You need a place?
 He’s there for ya.
 You need something to eat?
-He’s got your back,” said longtime friend Justin Carroll.
+He’s got your back,” said Carroll.
 “I don’t know why someone would want to do something like this to such a great guy.”

 No arrests have been made.
 Police do not know what could have led up to the shooting, but they are currently investigating.